Yellowstone: Wilderness in a Box

 January 20–June 4, 2017

 Cody Firearms Museum Breezeway

-The special exhibition Yellowstone: Wilderness in a Box, showcases the work of internationally-renowned artist James Prosek.
-A major contributor to the Center’s 2016 exhibition Invisible Boundaries: Exploring Yellowstone’s Great Animal Migrations, Prosek’s pieces from that exhibition, regrouped and reinterpreted, now appear in a stand-alone exhibition.
-On display in the Center’s Cody Firearms Museum Breezeway, it is on view through June 4, 2017.
+The special exhibition Yellowstone: Wilderness in a Box, showcased the work of internationally-renowned artist James Prosek.
+A major contributor to the Center’s 2016 exhibition Invisible Boundaries: Exploring Yellowstone’s Great Animal Migrations, Prosek’s pieces from that exhibition, regrouped and reinterpreted, appeared in a stand-alone exhibition in the Center’s Cody Firearms Museum Breezeway from January 20 through June 4, 2017.

 Unless otherwise noted, all artwork is courtesy of the artist and SCHWARTZ • WAJAHAT, NEW YORK.

 James Prosek reminds us that a whole constellation of migratory creatures experience unseen journeys, linking Yellowstone not only to nearby ranches but faraway oceans and foreign countries.

 Yellowstone National Park’s nearly rectangular boundary was originally drawn to encompass geological and scenic wonders.
 The region’s biological wonders—especially its unique animals—are more difficult to confine.
 Some insects, birds, and mammals that call Yellowstone home for part of the year regularly migrate well beyond the park’s perimeter.

 Artist and writer James Prosek tackles Yellowstone, its wildlife, and its man-made boundaries in a recent body of work.
 For the paintings and field sketches presented in Yellowstone: Wilderness in a Box, Prosek studied Yellowstone’s flora and fauna, paying special attention to elk and other animals that make long-distance migrations.